pvdz/tenko/tests/testcases/await/await_as_arg_default/await_with_arg/in_async/arrow_just_an_await/destruct_obj_arrow.md

 `````
 throws: Parser error!
-  An arrow inside an async function/arrow can not have `await` in its arguments
+  The parameter header of an arrow inside an async function cannot contain `await` as varname nor as a keyword

 async function a(){     ({r} = await bar) => {}     }
                                           ^------- error